hgcl/digital-garden/docs/3-literature/zettelkasten-method.md

 ---
 # Zettelkasten Method

-The Zettelkasten Method was created by Niklas Luhmann in the 20th century.
+The Zettelkasten Method was created by [[niklas-luhmann]] in the 20th century.

 It consisted of a system of paper cards that were linked to one another in a web of ideas.
 As each card encompasses only one atomic concept, it can easily be connected to cards about completely different topics.